How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change a username in the Profile section.
+You cannot change a username in the User Profile section.

 You can, however, change your username if you know how to edit your WP database.

-You can also change your username inside the WordPress Dashboard using a simpler method that requires no messing with code or modifying your WordPress database.
+You can also change your username from your WP Dashboard using a simpler method that requires no messing with code or modifying your WordPress database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!